Last updated on: 3/28/2008 9:28:00 AM PST

 [Editor's Note: Elvira Arellano was arrested and deported on Aug.
 19, 2007]

-Stephany Gabbard, Registered Nurse and Certified Legal Nurse Consultant, and Frosty Wooldridge, MA, Writer and freelance journalist, in a July 6, 2004 article titled "Anchor Babies: Born in the USA, The Abuse Of The 14th Amendment," retrieved from www.FrostyWooldridge.com, stated:
+Stephany Gabbard, Registered Nurse and Certified Legal Nurse Consultant, and Frosty Wooldridge, MA, Writer and freelance journalist, in a July 6, 2004 article titled "Anchor Babies: Born in the USA, the Abuse Of The 14th Amendment," retrieved from Woolridge's website, stated:

 "Our patients are 99 percent pregnant illegal alien women who have broken United States immigration law to birth an American citizen child.
 This will be their families, entry ticket into the United States...
 Pregnant Third World women have discovered that the only thing they have to do is cross the U.S.--Mexico border...
 Our politicians and elites wink at this blatant law breaking and do nothing.
 The colonization of our country continues with the cooperation of our government.
 That means your senator and representative aid this illegal baby invasion.
 None dare call it treason.
 Most Americans mistakenly trust their politicians to do the right thing...
 In addition, the happy family is entitled to welfare benefits.
 And, illegal alien parents who have children born in the U.S. are seldom deported.
 That's why their children are called 'anchor babies' - they anchor their families securely in the USA.
 It doesn't have to be this way."

 July 6, 2004 - Stephany Gabbard, RN